 Northern West Peoria

-Eastern West Peoria sounds about 34% louder than Northern West Peoria to the human ear, a 4.2 dBA gap.
+To the human ear, noise in western West Peoria sounds about 52% louder than in northern West Peoria, a 6.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?